CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 ## Github push

 Open `github.com` in the browser and sign in, click `New` and create a new repository named `rust_dev_hello`.
 Github is user friendly and shows the standard commands we need to run.

-Modify the commands below to **your** Github repository.
+Choose SSH commands and not HTTPS or CLI.
+You will find commands similar to the commands below.

-In VSCode click on the `Source control` and click `Initialize` and type the commit msg `init`.
+In VSCode click on the `Source control` and click `Initialize`, then type the commit msg "init" and click `Commit`.
 Then in `VSCode terminal` run:

 ```bash